michaelbromley/angular-social-demo/README.md

 1. A web server capable of URL rewriting.
 In this case, we are using Apache and the mod_rewrite module.
 2. A server-side language to generate our crawler-friendly pages.
 In this case I will use PHP.
+3. The Angular app must be using "html5mode" its URLs.
+This is because the `#` portion of a URL does not get sent to the server, so makes server-side redirection based on the
+Angular page impossible.
+For more information, see [this StackOverflow answer](http://stackoverflow.com/a/16678065/772859).

 Following is a write-up of how to set things up assuming the above technologies are being used.

 ### Configure Apache

-We will need two specific Apache modules enabled: mod_rewrite and mod_proxy (installation of these modules will vary depending on your OS/Apache version, but is beyond the scope of this article).
+We will need three specific Apache modules enabled: mod_rewrite, mod_proxy and mod_proxy_http (installation of these modules will vary depending on your OS/Apache version, but is beyond the scope of this article).
 We will come back to the use of these modules shortly.

 ### Set up the server-side script